VDA5050/VDA5050/VDA5050_EN.md

 2)	**is received order new or an update of the current order?**:
 Is `orderId` of the received order different to `orderId` of order the mobile robot currently holds?

-3)	**is mobile robot still executing an order or waiting for an update?**:
+3)	**is mobile robot idle and not waiting for an update?**:
-Are `nodeStates` not empty or are `actionStates` containing states which are neither 'FAILED' nor 'FINISHED'?
-Nodes and edges and the corresponding action states of the order horizon are also included inside the state.
-Mobile robot might still have a horizon and therefore be waiting for an update and executing an order.
+Is the mobile robot in an idle state according to [6.6.8 Idle state of the mobile robot](#668-idle-state-of-the-mobile-robot) and not waiting for an update?
+Since nodes and edges and the corresponding action states of the order horizon are also included inside the state, the mobile robot might still have a horizon and therefore is waiting for an update and executing an order.

 4) **is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range ([6.1.1 Concept and logic](#611-concept-and-logic))?